 According to the U.S. Dept. of Agriculture Census of Agriculture, the average age of today’s farmer has increased to 58 years of age.
-Concerns are increasing over who will step up as the next farming generation considering dramatic increases in land prices and the high cost of equipment and inputs make it difficult for young farmers to get a foothold.
+Concerns are increasing over who will step up as the next farming generation considering dramatic increases in land prices and the high cost of equipment and inputs make it difficult for new farmers to get a foothold.
 Recognizing the problem, state and federal governments have introduced incentives to get beginning farmers started.
 The next three blogs will summarize some of those incentives provided in Iowa, Nebraska and at the federal level.

 Iowa Beginning Farmer Tax Credits

 The Iowa Agricultural Development Division (“IADD”) has two tax credit programs to assist beginning farmers.

 The Agricultural Assets Transfer Tax Credit, commonly referred to as the Beginning Farmer Tax Credit program, allows agricultural asset owners to earn tax credits for leasing their land, equipment, or breeding livestock to beginning farmers.
 The maximum credit is $50,000.
 Terms include a 7 percent tax credit for cash rent leases or a 17 percent tax credit for crop share leases.
 Lease terms and duration are set by the asset owner, but must be a two to ﬁve year lease term.
 There is additional credit available if the beginning farmer is a veteran.